ParsaBordbar/focus/README.md

 - Hides Shorts sidebar and top nav icons
 - Toggle on/off from a simple popup
 - Remembers your setting using
+- Custom redirections for focus! you can set Dopamine Websites in you're bookmarks & Good Sources to makes it redirect to one of them randomly!

+Uploading redirections.mp4…